sean6bucks/segmented-slider-js/README.md

 # Introduction

-segmented-slider-js is a simple slider with three segment.
+segmented-slider-js is a simple slider with three segments.

 That's all.
 No more words.
 Just use it.